baleada/docs/src/prose/features/affordances/show.md

 - It's not required to define a transition for every state, i.e. you can define an `enter` transition with no `leave` transition.
 - Just like with Vue's `Transition` component, you can set `appear` to `true`, and your element will use the `enter` transition when it first appears.

-Now, let's go through the CSS and JS transition formats individually.
+Now, let's go through the CSS and JS transition formats individually, and finish up by looking at type-safe transitions for TypeScript users.

 :::